xxxxyyyy80008/xxxxyyyy80008.github.io/docs/regime-analysis/time_series/anomaly-detection.md

 ---

 ## Visual outputs
-- Time series overlays (target vs anomaly scores) for train and test (Plotly + Matplotlib)
+- Time series overlays (target vs anomaly scores) for train and test
 - Correlation heatmaps (train/test)
 - Score distribution comparisons (train/test)

-If exported, an HTML artifact can be saved (example path from notes):
-- `html/2_Merlion_Isoforest_VAE.html`

 ---

 ## Key takeaways
-- **VAE** tends to show **higher correlation on training** but **much lower correlation on testing** versus Isolation Forest / ensemble.
-- This pattern can indicate **overfitting** (strong in-sample fit, weaker out-of-sample generalization).
-- Visual inspection often matches the correlation table: VAE looks “better” in train overlays but degrades on test.
+- **VAE is the strongest single model in this run**: it shows the **highest correlation** with the forward $$20$$-day max return target on **both** the training and testing splits (relative to Isolation Forest and the ensemble).
+- **Scale matters when comparing anomaly scores**: VAE produces **consistently larger-magnitude anomaly scores** than the other methods.
+This likely reflects **different score calibration/normalization** across detectors rather than “more anomalies” in an absolute sense.
+- **Practical implication**: if you want a single unsupervised score that best tracks the forward-move proxy used here, **VAE is the best candidate** from these three.
+For downstream use, consider **standardizing scores** (e.g., z-score by a rolling window) before thresholding or combining with other signals.

 ---